The 5 Greatest Football Players From Japan

 Japan is one of the biggest footballing nations in the Asian federation, winning the AFC Asian Cup four times.

-The World Cup stage at the end of this career presents the opportunity for some to cement their legacies and others to kickstart their football story.
+The World Cup presents the opportunity for some players to cement their legacies and others to kickstart their football story.
+In this article, we’ll take a trip down memory lane, looking back at the top 5 football players from Japan.

 5. Yasuhito Endo